 Bring your own snorkelling gear if you’re not staying at a hotel that provides it for you to take from the resort.

 If you want to bring gifts, school stationery is welcomed and gratefully received.
 Their books, pens, etc all come from NZ and some kids don’t even get anything until well into the school year.
+I wrote this post on how to find the contact details for schools to email them and ask what they’d like.

 For more info about how to pack for a week in the tropics, you’ll like this post.